leanderlee/sudoku/README.md

 decisions will affect other candidates (maybe with a ref count or point system.)

 ##### N > 3
 Sudoku of 16x16, 25x25, and more!
 That would be awesome.
+Technically, it's already implemented!